jsdoc/jsdoc.github.io/content/en/about-plugins.md

 #### Event: fileComplete

-This is fired when the parser is done with a file.
-You might use this to perform some cleanup for your plugin.
+The `fileComplete` event is fired when the parser has finished parsing a file.
+Your plugin could use this event to trigger per-file cleanup.

-The event object will contain the following properties:
+The event object contains the following properties:

-+ filename: the name of the file
++ `filename`: The name of the file.
-+ source: the contents of the file
++ `source`: The contents of the file.

 #### Event: parseComplete